-I just returned home from a much-anticipated girl’s trip to Europe where my sisters, mom, and I visited London, Paris, and Amsterdam.
+I recently returned home from a much-anticipated girl’s trip to Europe where my sisters, mom, and I visited London, Paris, and Amsterdam.
 I am sharing about the trip in pieces by city, and will link them all together for the full itinerary once they’re all posted.
-See my London recap HERE.
+See my London recap HERE and Amsterdam HERE.
 When planning for our trip, my two sisters and I decided to divide up the itineraries between us.
 We each took one city and planned where to stay, where to eat, and what to do.

 The second city on our trip was Paris.